akebrissman/python-lab/projects/Project1/README.md

     * `load()`
     * `preprocess()`
 2. `UserData`
-    * Handles user input of location data to rate
+    * Handles user input of location data to rate (predict)
     * `get_user_input()`
 3. `ClassificationModel`
     * `setup()`: Create the model and compile it